qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/sustaining_members/sustaining_members.rst

 What is your benefit supporting the QGIS Development?
 =====================================================

-Supporting the QGIS project provides the following benefits:
+Supporting the QGIS project as a sustaining member provides the following benefits:

 * Ensures the sustainability and health of the QGIS project.
 * Helps with fixing bugs and issues